-This Agreement shall begin upon execution by both parties or October 1, 2011, whichever is later, and shall end April 30, 2014, unless terminated earlier in accordance with the provisions of Paragraph (12) of this Agreement.
+This Agreement shall begin October 1, 2010 and shall end April 30, 2013, unless terminated earlier in accordance with the provisions of Paragraph (12) of this Agreement.

 (4) MODIFICATION OF CONTRACT

 Either party may request modification of the provisions of this Agreement.
 Changes which are agreed upon shall be valid only when in writing, signed by each of the parties, and attached to the original of this Agreement.